APY/APYDataGridBundle/README.md

              *
              * 1st param Controller
              * 2nd param Source object inherited from Source class (ORM in sample)
-             * 3th param route to controller action which is handling grid actions (filtering, ordering, pagination ...)
+             * 3th param route to controller action that is handling grid actions (filtering, ordering, pagination ...)
              *           until ajax support is ready */
             $grid = new Grid($this, new Entity('Bundle:Entity'), 'filter');